krahets/hello-algo/en/docs/chapter_tree/binary_tree.md

 !!! tip

-    It should be noted that inserting nodes may change the original logical structure of the binary tree, while removing nodes typically involves removing the node and all its subtrees.
-Therefore, in a binary tree, insertion and removal are usually performed through a set of operations to achieve meaningful outcomes.
+    Keep in mind that inserting a node can alter the original logical structure of a binary tree, while deleting a node usually entails removing that node together with its entire subtree.
+In practice, insertion and deletion in binary trees are therefore typically implemented as coordinated sequences of operations to achieve a meaningful result.

 ## Common Types of Binary Trees

 ### Perfect Binary Tree

-As shown in the figure below, a <u>perfect binary tree</u> has all levels completely filled with nodes.
+As shown in the figure below, a <u>perfect binary tree</u> has every level completely filled.
 In a perfect binary tree, leaf nodes have a degree of $0$, while all other nodes have a degree of $2$.
-If the tree height is $h$, the total number of nodes is $2^{h+1} - 1$, exhibiting a standard exponential relationship that reflects the common phenomenon of cell division in nature.
+If the tree height is $h$, the total number of nodes is $2^{h+1} - 1$, following a standard exponential pattern that mirrors the common phenomenon of cell division in nature.

 !!! tip